public-activity/public_activity/README.md

     <% for activity in @activities %>
       <%= activity.text %><br/>
     <% end %>
-The only thing left is to add translations to your locale files:
+The only thing left is to add translations to your locale files, for example:
     en:
       activity:
         article:
           create: 'Article has been created'
           update: 'Someone has edited the article'

-This is only a basic example, refer to documentation for more options!
+This is only a basic example, refer to documentation for more options and customization!

 ## License
 Copyright (c) 2011 Piotrek Okoński, released under the MIT license